-As 2019 kicks into gear, many of us are looking ahead to all of the great possibilities that await us, especially if getting married or engaged is in the cards this year.
+As a new year kicks into gear, many of us are looking ahead to all of the great possibilities that await us, especially if getting married or engaged is in the cards for the year ahead.
 But, as all of the great historians will tell you, it’s important to know how we got to where we are today.
 And that includes a look back at your relationship history—no matter how cringe-worthy it is.

 Recently, the Institute of Family Studies (an organization with a mission “to strengthen marriage and family life”) explored a really interesting question on its blog: “Does Sexual History Affect Marital Happiness?”
 The short answer is, well, a little.